AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/sendgrid.md

 >[!TIP]
 >
 >You can find SendGrid details for your account in the [Onboarding UI](https://cloud.magento.com) and select the **Project Details** > **Hosting Info** tab.
->
->All Cloud projects are managed under a central account, so only the support team has access to the SendGrid dashboard.
-SendGrid does not provide subaccount restriction features.
-[Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) for activity logs, such as delivery status or a list of bounced, rejected, or blocked email addresses.

 ## Enable or disable email

 By default, outgoing email is enabled on Production environments.
 The [!UICONTROL Outgoing emails] may appear off in the environment settings regardless of status until you set the `enable_smtp` property.
 You can enable outgoing emails for other environments to send two-factor authentication emails for Cloud project users.
 See [Configure emails for testing](outgoing-emails.md).

+## SendGrid dashboard

+All Cloud projects are managed under a central account, so only the support team has access to the SendGrid dashboard.
+SendGrid does not provide subaccount restriction features.

+[Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) for activity logs, such as delivery status or a list of bounced, rejected, or blocked email addresses.

+If possible, include the following information with your request:

+* the affected email address(es)
+* the timeframe in question (within the past 30 days only)
+* the subject of the email

 ## DomainKeys Identified Mail (DKIM)